Bioconductor/BioC2019/docs/registration.md

 When: July 25 (Developer Day), 26, and 27, 2018 <br />
 Where: University of Toronto, Toronto, Canada

-## Registration (Opening February, 2018)
+## Registration (Opening March, 2018)

 Before July 1: Academic and not-for-profit: $300.
 Commercial: $400.

 After July 1: Academic and not-for-profit: $600.
 Commercial: $800.

+## Scholarships

-Scholarships: Limited scholarships will be available, especially targeted toward _Bioconductor_ package developers and contributors.
+Scholarships are available and targeted toward _Bioconductor_ package developers and contributors.
 Scholarships cover registration, travel (up to $500 per person), and accommodation.
+All scholarship recipients must present a talk or poster.
+Key dates for scholarships:

+- Thursday March 15, 2018: Abstract Submissions opens.
+- Thursday May 17, 2018: Abstract Submission deadline.
+- Thursday May 31, 2018: Notification of talk, poster acceptance.